freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 ### **A. What are databases?**

 **Databases** are ubiquitous in today's world.
-Every day, we typically interact with many different databases, whether when we check our phones for updates from our favorite applications or when we go to the store and buy things we need.
-Without them, we would not be able to store information for very long, and the technology that we have come to depend on would not be able to function.
+Every day, we interact with many different databases, whether when checking our phones for updates on our favorite applications or when we go to the store and buy things.
+Without them, we would not be able to store information for very long, and much of the technology that we have come to depend on would not be able to function.
 But what is a database exactly?

 A database is simply an organized collection of data that is stored electronically.
 There are many [different kinds of databases](https://www.simplilearn.com/tutorials/dbms-tutorial/what-are-various-types-of-databases) for a wide variety use cases.
 For this class, we will focus primarily on one of the most popular types - **the relational database**.

-While they will not be covered in this course, we must mention **NoSQL databases** if we are discussing relational databases.
+While they will not be covered in this course, we should mention **NoSQL databases** if we are discussing relational databases.
 NoSQL databases can generally be thought of as databases which are not structured like a relational database.
 They typically handle semi-structured or unstructured data, unlike relational databases which impose structure on data by default.
-There are many different types of NoSQL databases as well.
+There are many different types of NoSQL databases.
 If you are curious, [here is a resource](https://www.ibm.com/topics/nosql-databases) where you can learn more about them.

 A popular feature of relational databases is the language that is used to manage them, **Structured Query Language (SQL)**.
 Unlike relational databases, NoSQL databases - as you might expect from the name - either do not use SQL or don't *just use* SQL.

 ### B. **What are relational databases?**

 [Here is an optional video](https://youtu.be/NvrpuBAMddw?si=L0Cl9VrACEKoh6gR) that gives you a brief overview of Relational Databases.
-It may be helpful to watch this short video first, then continue on with the rest of the content.
+It may be helpful to watch this short video first, then continue on with the rest of this reading.

 #### **Entity Relationship Diagrams (ERD)**